ArchieCall/AccurateSleepOld/README.md

 # AccurateSleep

-sleep_ns() - function to very accurately sleep a Julia process.
+sleep_ns(sleep_time)  A function to block the current task.

+                      Parmater - sleep_time is specified in seconds and must be a floating point between .000001 seconds and 100. seconds.

 The sleep_ns() function enables extremely accurate sleeping of a Julia program accurately down to .000002 seconds.